 Crushed cashew nut

 Cashews can be crushed with a mortar and pestle.
+A special cashew crusher is also available in the market.
+This helps to keep the oils of the cashew intact while crushing.
 It can be stored in a tight jar and refrigerated.
 It comes handy to use whenever required.

 Fried cashew nut